Joby Aviation Inc. (JOBY) Shares Soar Above 1-Year High

 JOBY’s Market Performance

-The stock of Joby Aviation Inc. (JOBY) has seen an 11.01% increase in the past week, with a 39.67% rise in the past month, and a 32.22% gain in the past quarter.
-The volatility ratio for the week is 6.42%, and the volatility levels for the past 30 days are at 7.20% for JOBY.
-The simple moving average for the past 20 days is 15.75% for JOBY’s stock, with a 35.24% simple moving average for the past 200 days.
+The stock of Joby Aviation Inc. (JOBY) has seen a 22.32% increase in the past week, with a 55.36% rise in the past month, and a 75.76% gain in the past quarter.
+The volatility ratio for the week is 7.97%, and the volatility levels for the past 30 days are at 7.46% for JOBY.
+The simple moving average for the past 20 days is 26.58% for JOBY’s stock, with a 57.86% simple moving average for the past 200 days.

 Analysts’ Opinion of JOBY

-Many brokerage firms have already submitted their reports for JOBY stocks, with Deutsche Bank repeating the rating for JOBY by listing it as a “Sell.”
-The predicted price for JOBY in the upcoming period, according to Deutsche Bank is $4 based on the research report published on March 07th of the current year 2023.
+Many brokerage firms have already submitted their reports for JOBY stocks, with Canaccord Genuity repeating the rating for JOBY by listing it as a “Buy.”
+The predicted price for JOBY in the upcoming period, according to Canaccord Genuity is $8 based on the research report published on June 09th of the current year 2023.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at JOBY starting from Simi Bonny W, who sold 129,047 shares at the price of $5.40 back on May 30.
-After this action, Simi Bonny W now owns 77,856 shares of Joby Aviation Inc., valued at $696,854 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at JOBY starting from Papadopoulos Didier, who sale 24,141 shares at the price of $6.00 back on Jun 05.
+After this action, Papadopoulos Didier now owns 106,155 shares of Joby Aviation Inc., valued at $144,846 using the latest closing price.

 Stock Fundamentals for JOBY